unhcr/koboloadeR/README.md

   * [Data Cleaning](articles/Cleaning.html): how to use the package for reproducible and documented data cleaning?

   * [Predicting and scoring](articles/Predicting_Scoring.html): how to use survey in conjunction wiht registration data to build risk prediction and vulnerability scoring?

+  * [Dissiminating](articles/Dissiminating.html): how to dissiminate both survey microdata using DDI and variable crosstabulation on CKAN?